Welcome to the Northwest Amateur Tournament

 2025 Northwest Amateur

-Tournament registration will open on Thursday, June 19th at 7:00 AM (Central time).
-If you desire to play with a specific group of players, please ensure each player has created a player profile.
+Tournament registration will open on June.
+If you desire to play with a specific group of players, please ensure each player has created a Player Profile.
 When registering, please designate one player to register all of your players together.
 When you do so, each player will then receive a confirmation email that they have been registered.

 Thank you again for your support and involvement,